Klipper3d/klipper/docs/G-Codes.md

   [the FAQ](FAQ.md#how-do-i-upgrade-to-the-latest-software)).
 - `FIRMWARE_RESTART`: This is similar to a RESTART command, but it also clears any error state from the micro-controller.
+- `SAVE_CONFIG`: This command will overwrite the main printer config file and restart the host software.
+This command is used in conjunction with other calibration commands to store the results of calibration tests.
 - `STATUS`: Report the Klipper host software status.
 - `HELP`: Report the list of available extended G-Code commands.